PRS 329: Iranian History and Historians - An Advanced Course in Persian

 The University of Texas at Austin

-This course, taught entirely in Persian, aims to introduce students to major trends in Iran’s modern history and Historiography.
+This course ("module" if you're British), taught entirely in Persian, aims to introduce students to major trends in Iran’s modern history and Historiography.
 This innovative content-based program aims to push students toward advanced- and superior-level proficiency in Persian (on the ACTFL scale) through a combination of proficiency-based communicative language instruction and discipline-based content on Iranian history and historians.
 Students will gather in a “virtual classroom” and work in small groups and pairs and they receive individualized attention just as they would in a normal language class.
 This approach will provide students with the opportunity to express themselves in increasingly complex ways.
 The course will help students build a vocabulary base and repertoire of useful expressions, so that by the end of the course, they feel confident using the language in a variety of contexts.

 This course has four main goals in order to prepare students to become academics focused on Modern Iranian history.